microsoft/WhatTheHack/060-Serverless/README.md

-# What The Hack - Synapse Serverless - Gerneral concepts & how to
+# What The Hack - Synapse Serverless - General concepts & how to

 ## Introduction
 This "What the Hack" enables attendees to understand how to query their data lake from Synapse Serverless.